deeppavlov/DeepPavlov/README.md

 For example, tokens to indices and backwards, chars to indices, classes to indices, etc.
 It can index X (features) and y (answers) types of data.
 A concrete `Vocab` class should be registered and can be inherited from `deeppavlov.data.vocab.DefaultVocabulary` class.
-`deeppavlov.data.vocab.DefaultVocabulary` is not an abstrat class and can be used as `Vocab` as well.
+`deeppavlov.data.vocab.DefaultVocabulary` is not an abstract class and can be used as `Vocab` as well.

 ### Model